Monday, February 18, 2019

 “The memo concluded with a discussion of Ted Kennedy's political prospects, mentioning that the senator 'wants to run for president in 1988' but also 'does not discount that during the 1984 campaign, the Democratic party may officially turn to him to lead the fight against the Republicans'”(409)

 Andropov died shortly after Kennedy's appeal, so nothing resulted from it.
 Yet, Kengor finds it shocking that the honored American senator, the “Lion of the Senate,” would deem Soviet policy more peaceful than America's.
 Shocking too, that Kennedy sought the Kremlin's help to “counter” the policies of Pres.
-Reagan, and weaken the standing of the American president.(411) Kengor adds that the general American media refused to cover the story of the KGB documents and Senator Kennedy when in first appeared the The Times of London in February 1992.(411)
+Reagan, and weaken the standing of the American president.(411) Kengor adds that the general American media refused to cover the story of the KGB documents and Senator Kennedy when it first appeared the The Times of London in February 1992.(411)

 Kengor alludes to an earlier approach by Sen. Kennedy to the Soviets for help.
 In 1980 Ted Kennedy challenged Democratic President Jimmy Carter for the Democratic nomination for president that year.
-The Massachusetts senator believed that Carter also was guilty of “belligerence” and of escalating Cold War tensions.”
+The Massachusetts senator believed that Carter also was guilty of “belligerence” and of "escalating Cold War tensions.”
 According to his KGB contact, “Kennedy felt that 'the Carter administration was trying to distort the peace-loving ideas behind [Soviet leader of that time, Leonid] Brezhnev's proposals... and the escalation was fueled by Carter.'”
 As in the later case of the 1990s, Kennedy's emissary was California Democratic Senator John Tunney, “who declared that Kennedy was approaching the Soviet leader because Kennedy saw it as 'his duty to take action himself.'”(363)

 In Michael Pillsbury's The Hundred-Year Marathon...c.
 2015, that long-time China expert discusses some of the background to the opening up of China in the early 1970s. “...There were additional factors at work that persuaded Kissinger and ultimately President Nixon to move toward Beijing.
 While Kissinger was still attempting to discern Chinese intentions, Senator Ted Kennedy was seeking to visit China.
 The Chinese even mentioned this possibility to Kissinger during his secret trip to Beijing in July 1971, consistent with ...manipulating hawks and doves.
-Nixon reacted as anticipated and instructed Kissinger to ask the Chinese to invite no other U.S. Political figure to visit China before Nixon.
+Nixon reacted as anticipated and instructed Kissinger to ask the Chinese to invite no other U.S. political figure to visit China before Nixon.
 Nixon believed, with good reason, that Kennedy was attempting to steal his thunder and become the first American politician to travel to Beijing.
 Raising the possibility in public speeches of renewed relations with Communist China, Kennedy was putting together what looked to be a foreign policy platform for the 1972 presidential election.”(57)

 So it seems as if Sen. Ted Kennedy had a long history of approaches to major Communist governments.
 Some might contend that his approaches, countering the clearly enunciated policies of the American Presidents, and seemingly endorsing and favoring Soviet peaceful intentions above American “belligerence,” - some might suspect that all of this bordered on treason.